andiigonzalez/Power_Outage_Analysis/README.md

 ---

 ### Fairness Analysis
-### *INSTERT EXPLANATION*

 For the Fairness Analysis we focused on analyzing outages occurring in rural areas and outages occurring in urban areas.
-Group X is: ⁠ URBAN_DENSITY_NORMALIZED ⁠ outages, focusing on the datapoints where the density is higher than the median of the 'URBAN_DENSITY_NORMALIZED' column.
-Group Y is: ⁠ URBAN_DENSITY_NORMALIZED ⁠ outages, focusing on the data points that are samller than the median 'URBAN_DENSITY_NORMALIZED' column as urban density and rural density are inversely related.
+Group X is: ⁠ `URBAN_DENSITY_NORMALIZED` ⁠ outages, focusing on the datapoints where the density is higher than the median of the `URBAN_DENSITY_NORMALIZED` column.
+Group Y is: ⁠ `URBAN_DENSITY_NORMALIZED` ⁠ outages, focusing on the data points that are samller than the median `URBAN_DENSITY_NORMALIZED` column as urban density and rural density are inversely related.

 As an evaluation metric we focussed on analyzing precision, which measures the proportion of true positive predictions out of all positive predictions made by the model.
 We also created classifiation reports for both variables to do an in depth analysis of the precision of the models, getting necessary metrics like the precision and f1 scores.